trufflesuite/trufflesuite.com/src/blog/introducing-the-optimism-bridge-truffle-box/index.md

 5. A [script](https://github.com/truffle-box/optimism-bridge-box/blob/232a6db7784ed9131d5584f0fc16abec92b21a51/scripts/deploy.mjs) to automate the process of compiling contracts and running migrations across each network.

 ## Conclusion
 That’s all you need to get started building dapps that bridge between Optimism and Ethereum.
 We’ve put together a short [demo](https://github.com/truffle-box/optimism-bridge-box/blob/232a6db7784ed9131d5584f0fc16abec92b21a51/README.md#demo) that further expands on how the Optimism Bridge Box can be used to bridge networks.
-We’re excited and can not wait to see what our developer community builds with this these tools.
+We’re so excited to see what our developer community builds with this these tools!

 To find out more about our suite of developer tools, visit the official [Truffle website](https://trufflesuite.com).
-If you have questions that you'd like for our team members to answer, concerning the merge and how it impacts our products, feel free to start a discussion on our [Github Discussions](https://github.com/orgs/trufflesuite/discussions) channel.
+If you have questions that you'd like for our team members to answer, feel free to start a discussion on [Github Discussions](https://github.com/orgs/trufflesuite/discussions).
 Finally, don't forget to follow us on [Twitter](https://twitter.com/trufflesuite) for live announcements and updates.